Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Maxwell Food Centre

 This massive dining enclave is home to over 100 food stalls, all with a focus on different specialities.
-There’s chicken rice from Tian Tian (Anthony Bourdain’s a fan), wholesome congee from Zhen Zhen Porridge, and nasi lemak from Lagi Best Nasi Lemak.
+There’s chicken rice from Tian Tian (the late, great Anthony Bourdain was a fan), wholesome congee from Zhen Zhen Porridge, and nasi lemak from Lagi Best Nasi Lemak.
+And just saying: It’s open really late for those times you get the mee pok munchies after a night out.
+Check out our personal faves from Maxwell too…

 Old Airport Road Food Centre

-It’s a little out of the way for those of us who don’t live in the Geylang/Kallang area, but this 42-year-old food centre (it was established in 1973) is great for barbecued seafood (Mattar Road Seafood BBQ) and freshly made chee cheong fun, Hong Kong-style (at Freshly Made Chee Cheong Fun stall, no less).
+It’s a little out of the way for those of us who don’t live in the Geylang/Kallang area, but this 42-year-old food centre is great for barbecued seafood (head straight for Mattar Road Seafood BBQ) and freshly made chee cheong fun, Hong Kong-style (at Freshly Made Chee Cheong Fun stall, no less).

 Tiong Bahru Market & Food Centre

-There are tons of choices at this food centre – which happens to be bang smack in the middle of a bunch of hipster cafes and indie stores in the neighbourhood.
-Try Chinese rojak from Tow Kwar Pop, chicken rice from the ever-popular Tiong Bahru Hainanese Boneless Chicken Rice, and chee kueh from Jian Bo.
-Oh, check out this cool website if you need a proper directory.
+There are tons of choices at this newly renovated food centre – which happens to be smack bang in the middle of a bunch of hipster cafes and indie stores in the neighbourhood.
+Try Chinese rojak from Tow Kwar Pop, chicken rice from the ever-popular Tiong Bahru Hainanese Boneless Chicken Rice, and famous chee kueh from Jian Bo.

 Hong Lim Market & Food Centre